pghgh/hotel-bookings-analyzer/README.md

 # Analysis results

+1. The most reservations start in September.
-1. Approximately 61% of the bookings are made by three TAs.
+2. Approximately 61% of the bookings are made by three TAs.
-2. The ML model's prediction accuracy is 87%, and the value of the area under the ROC curve is 0.6.
+3. The ML model's prediction accuracy is 87%, and the value of the area under the ROC curve is 0.6.
 By analyzing the SHAP values, it was observed that features such as the booking lead time ("lead_time") and average daily rate ("adr") have a great influence on the ML model's predictions.

 # Technical details